avaneev/prvhash/README.md

 within a space of a huge number of pseudo-random sub-sequences.
 Hash length affects the size of this "space of sub-sequences", permitting the function to produce quality hashes for any required hash length.
-Statistically, these "jumps" are close to a uniformly-random repositioning: each simultaneous augmentation of `Seed` and `lcg` corresponds to a new random position, with a spread over the whole PRNG period.
-The actual performace is a lot more complicated as this PRNG system is able to converge into unrelated random number sequences of varying lengths, so the "jump" changes both the position and "index" of sub-sequence.
+Statistically, these "jumps" are close to uniformly-random repositioning: each simultaneous augmentation of `Seed` and `lcg` corresponds to a new random position, with a spread over the whole PRNG period.
+The actual performace is more complicated as this PRNG system is able to converge into unrelated random number sequences of varying lengths, so the "jump" changes both the position and the "index" of sub-sequence.
 This property of PRVHASH assures that different initial states of its `Seed` state variable (or `lcg`, which is mostly equivalent at initialization stage) produce practically unrelated random number sequences, permitting to use PRVHASH for PRNG-based simulations.

 In essence, the hash function generates a continuous pseudo-random number sequence, and returns the final part of the sequence as a result.
 The message